inspec/inspec-prime/lib/plugins/inspec-license/README.md

 ### What This Plugin Does

+This plugin consists has the following subcommands:

+1. `add`: helps to add a new license
-This plugin helps to list all the licenses for the current user and also adds ability to add a new license.
+2. `list`: helps to list all the licenses for the current user